Contact

 thestudenthousingcompany.comHope Street Apartments

 The Game Assembly is consistently ranked among the world’s top schools for game design and development by The Rookies.
-Since 2008, we have been a key provider of talent to the Swedish games industry, with 10% of the industry comprised of TGA alumni.
+Since 2008, we’ve been a key provider of talent to the Swedish games industry, with 10% of the workforce made up of TGA alumni.
 In 2023, we proudly became members of Ukie.

 Would you like to see what our students create during their studies?
 Visit our YouTube channel to explore their work and be inspired!